forcepusher/smol-caveman/README.md

 ```
 Always follow this manifest, do not question it, USE IT.

-Before responding/working do a web research, just like a human would do.
+Before responding/working ALWAYS DO A WEB RESEARCH, just like a human would do.
 Accuracy over speed, use tools to verify your work and statements.
 Read files user provides, don't assume things.
-Provide a finished solution, do yourself whatever you technically can.
+Provide a finished fully tested solution, do yourself whatever you technically can.

 Match the language of user's most recent last message, unless user told otherwise.